 The nomination capped the triumphant return of the X-Men to the small screen.
 Fans and critics alike were thrilled to see X-Men ’97 recognized for its excellence, further solidifying its status as one of the top animated series of the year, if not the decade.

-The voice cast of X-Men ‘97 — a mix of returning original actors and new talent — significantly contributes to the show’s captivating narrative that respects its history while venturing into uncharted territory.
-Devoted fans and newcomers alike experienced intricate character growth, captivating plots and visually arresting animation in its first season and are already excited for Season 2.
+The voice cast of X-Men ’97 — a mix of returning original actors and new talent — significantly contributes to the show’s captivating narrative.
+The show respects its history while venturing into uncharted territory.
+Devoted fans and newcomers alike experienced intricate character growth, compelling plots and visually arresting animation in the first season and are already excited for Season 2.

 Frequently Asked Questions